DefGuard/docs/using-defguard-for-end-users/resolving-posture-check-failures.md

 ### `device integrity check failed`

 Device integrity is required, but the device did not pass the integrity check.
-This applies to supported platforms such as macOS and Android.

-#### MacOS
+On macOS this means System Integrity Protection is disabled.

 {% embed url="https://developer.apple.com/documentation/security/disabling-and-enabling-system-integrity-protection#Enable-System-Integrity-Protection" %}